 The "3L series" belts from the MiniMax factory are rated fractional horsepower (what fraction depends on the pulley, for a 2 inch pulley, 0.29 hp, but always less than one hp).
 There is no way that two fractional hp belts are sufficient for the common 4.8 hp MiniMax motor.
 Therefore, when replacing belts you may wish to upgrade.

-On my CU410 jointer planer the standard belt is 3L500 - the 3L part describes the cross section, of a belt 50.0 inches long.
-The length required may be different on different machines - look for the number stamped on the back of the belt you are replacing, and see the note below on installaltion.
-The same size belt with a heavier rating (and notched for better power transfer to/from the pulley-sheave) is 3VX500, and costs 2½ times as much as the fractional hp belt.
+On my CU410 jointer planer the standard factory belt is 3L500 - the 3L part describes the cross section, of a belt 50.0 inches long.
+I found the 53 inch belt much easier to install.
+The same size belt with a heavier rating (and notched for better power transfer to/from the pulley-sheave) is 3VX530, and costs 2½ times as much as the fractional hp belt.
 Rather than searching auto shops for the right belt, I just ordered from Grainger (available the next morning if not in stock), but I have now found them on Amazon.
-Grainger uses the standard number if it is 5 characters or less (3L500) but makes up their own 5 character part number if the standard number has more than 5 characters (3VX500 is sold as Grainger 2L389).
 Grainger stores say "wholesale only" on the door, but if you know what you want, bring a credit card, and act professional, they will sell to you.

 I recently heard someone had 3V series belts on their MiniMax.
 The 3V belts have the same width as the 3L belts, but are much thicker (taller?) and have slightly curved sides.
-The reference I finally found that told me what the 3V belts were did not give power ratings, but they are designed to transfer more power than the 3L belts.
-If you have to replace one, it is your guess whether the best replacement is another 3V or you should go to the 3VX series that has worked well for me.
+The reference I finally found that told me what the 3V belts were, did not give power ratings, but they are designed to transfer more power than the 3L belts.
+On the MiniMax user forum, someone found that the 3V belts (now the factory choice) slipped more than the 3VX, which led to overheating of the pulleys.
+Therefore I suggest you go to the 3VX series that has worked well for me.

 The shaper on my CU410 takes a 25 inch belt.
 I installed the heavy 3VX250, sold as Grainger part number 2L377, for $11.96 when I bought it several years ago.
 The link is to that belt on Amazon.com.